handley-lab/unimpeded/README.rst

    :target: https://github.com/handley-lab/unimpeded/blob/master/LICENSE
    :alt: License information

-``unimpeded``

-It can be viewed as an extension to the Planck legacy archive across models and datasets
+``unimpeded`` is a Python package providing access to a comprehensive database of nested sampling and MCMC chains for cosmological analysis.
+It can be viewed as an extension to the Planck legacy archive across multiple models and datasets.

-It provides mcmc and nested sampling chains, allowing parameter estimation, model comparison and tension quantification.

-Current functionality includes:

-UNDER CONSTRUCTION
+The package provides:

+- **Public Nested Sampling Database**: Pre-computed chains for 8 cosmological models across 39 datasets
+- **Tension Statistics Calculator**: Six tension quantification metrics with proper nested sampling corrections
+- **Zenodo Integration**: Automated archival and retrieval with permanent DOIs
+- **Analysis Tools**: Built on anesthetic for visualization and statistical analysis

 Features
 --------